anglyan/aldFoam/README.md

 # Disclaimer

-What you are seeing here is a pre-released version of aldFoam.
+What you are seeing here is a first release version of aldFoam.
 The first public release will happen in late July 2020.

 # Install instructions